 When you meet someone for the first time, they are going to inevitably ask you what you do.
-Have a 30 second paragraph worked out in advance which tells people ‘what value you bring to your customers & clients’, and your target market.
-At many networking events you may be required to do a 60 second spot or a 5 minute spot.
-Expand your 30 sec paragraph into a 60 second and 5 minute talk.
+Have a 30-second paragraph worked out in advance which tells people ‘what value you bring to your customers & clients’, and your target market.
+At many networking events, you may be required to do a 60-second spot or a 5-minute spot.
+Expand your 30-second paragraph into a 60 second and 5-minute talk, just in case.

 4. Think about your positioning